fursham-h/factR/README.md

   1. Match chromosome levels of query GTF/object to reference annotation
   2. Match gene_id and gene_names of query GTF to reference annotation
   3. Plot transcripts from GTF GRanges object using *wiggleplotr*
-  4. Select new transcripts from custom transcriptome
+  4. Subset new transcripts from custom transcriptome

 ## How to install
 The latest version of *factR* can be downloaded directly from GitHub as such: